 Scanning Electron Microscopy

-In basic scanning electron microscopy (SEM), a beam of highly energetic (0.1-50 keV) electrons is focused on a sample surface.
+With basic SEM, a beam of highly energetic (0.1-50 keV) electrons is focused on a sample surface.
 This can produce several interactions including the emission of secondary electrons, backscattered electrons, photons, and X-rays; excitation of phonons; and diffraction under specific conditions.

-The Measurements and Characterization division at the National Renewable Energy Laboratory is equipped with a JEOL 6320F for very high resolution imaging — provided by a combination of its cold field-emission source, advanced electron-optics and in-lens detector, a variable-pressure Hitachi S-3400N, and a JEOL JSM-5800, equipped with spectrum imaging for cathodoluminescence and a scanning probe microscopy platform.
+NREL is equipped with a JEOL 6320F for very high-resolution imaging provided by a combination of its cold field-emission source, advanced electron-optics and in-lens detector, a variable-pressure Hitachi S-3400N, and a JEOL JSM-5800, equipped with spectrum imaging for cathodoluminescence and a scanning probe microscopy platform.
 The electron microprobe JEOL 8900L is the preference when quantitative composition of specimens is required.

 The following table provides a condensed listing of the systems, techniques, applications, and resolutions of the major SEM instrumentation.